This Pomegranate Salsa Recipe is so fresh and the perfect holiday side or appetizer!

 Step 1: In a medium size bowl, combine the pomegranate arils, diced jalepeno, fresh cilantro, diced red onion, juice of one lime, cumin and salt and pepper to taste.

 Step 2: Keep in refrigerator until ready to serve.
-I like to put mine in the refrigerator for up to an hour before serving, so the salsa can take on the flavor of the spices and pomegranate.
+I like to put mine in the refrigerator for up to an hour before serving, so the Pomegranate Salsa can take on the flavor of the spices and pomegranate.

 Step 1: Roll the fruit with a moderate amount of pressure.
 You don’t want to crack the pomegranate, but you do want it to have movement in the shape, when you roll it.